Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 It is an invitation to repair, to reconnect, to choose love again and again.

-And if you are ready to do that work, I am here to help you navigate it.
+And if you are ready to look deeper, I am here to help you navigate.

 What resonates with you in this post?
 Do you recognise any of these patterns in your own relationships?
 I invite you to reflect on this with curiosity, not judgment.